Geoffrey Keynes: Literary work

 Keynes maintained a passionate interest in English literature all his life and devoted a large amount of his time to literary scholarship and the science of bibliography.
 He was a leading authority on the literary and artistic work of William Blake.
 He also produced biographies and bibliographies of English writers such as Sir Thomas Browne, John Evelyn, Siegfried Sassoon, John Donne and Jane Austen.

+Keynes held the Sandars Readership in Bibliography at Cambridge University in 1933 speaking on "John Evelyn: a study in bibliography" which was included in John Evelyn: A Study in Bibliophily with a Bibliography of His Writings.

 He was also a pioneer in the history of science, with studies of John Ray, William Harvey and Robert Hooke.
 His biography The Life of William Harvey was awarded the 1966 James Tait Black Memorial Prize.
 Keynes also collected books, with a personal library with around four thousand works.

 His autobiography The Gates of Memory was published in 1981, and he died the following year, aged 95.
 The Gates of Memory includes anecdotes of Keynes' numerous run-ins and friendships with other famous public figures.
 For example, Keynes often went climbing with George Mallory, the renowned British mountaineer; he also once performed life-saving treatment on Virginia Woolf after the budding author overdosed on pills.